uberllama/api_presenter/README.md

 * `included_collections [Hash]` A hash of included collections, consisting of the model name and corresponding records.
 * `policies [Array<Hash>]` An array of resolved policies for the primary collection.

-Here's an example of how you might render this using JBduiler:
+Here's an example of how you might render your data using JBduiler:

 ### api/posts/index.json.jbuilder